mikeroyal/Apple-Silicon-Guide/README.md

  * [Reality Composer Pro](https://developer.apple.com/videos/play/wwdc2023/10083/) is a tool that let's you discover how to easily compose, edit, and preview 3D content with Reality Composer Pro.
 Follow along as you explore this developer tool by setting up a new project, composing scenes, adding particle emitters and audio, and even previewing content on your device.
  * [Reality Composer](https://developer.apple.com/augmented-reality/tools/) is a powerful tool that makes it easy for you to create interactive augmented reality experiences with no prior 3D experience.
 The Reality Converter quickly converts your existing 3D models to [USDZ](https://graphics.pixar.com/usd/files/USDZFileFormatSpecification.pdf) so it works seamlessly in our tools and on all AR-enabled iPhone and iPad devices.
  * [Apple Vision](https://developer.apple.com/documentation/vision) is a framework that performs face and face landmark detection, text detection, barcode recognition, image registration, and general feature tracking.
 Vision also allows the use of custom Core ML models for tasks like classification or object detection.
+ * [Metal shader converter](https://developer.apple.com/metal/shader-converter/) is a tool that converts shader intermediate representations in LLVM IR bytecode into bytecode suitable to be loaded into Metal.
+It’s available as a library and a standalone executable.
+All the functionality exposed through the library interface is available via the standalone executable.
  * [USDZ](https://graphics.pixar.com/usd/release/spec_usdz.html) is a file format that contains a 3D scene or object saved in the USDZ Universal format, which is developed by Apple and Pixar Animation Studios.
 It is an uncompressed and unencrypted .ZIP archive that stores a Universal Scene Description (.USD, USDA, or USDC) file, which includes 3D geometry and shading data.
 USDZ files may also contain .PNG and .JPEG image textures and .M4A, .MP3, or .WAV audio files utilized in the 3D object or scene.
  * [ARKit](https://developer.apple.com/augmented-reality/arkit/) is a set set of software development tools to enable developers to build augmented-reality apps for iOS developed by Apple.
 The latest version ARKit 3.5 takes advantage of the new LiDAR Scanner and depth sensing system on iPad Pro(2020) to support a new generation of AR apps that use Scene Geometry for enhanced scene understanding and object occlusion.
  * [RealityKit](https://developer.apple.com/documentation/realitykit) is a framework to implement high-performance 3D simulation and rendering with information provided by the ARKit framework to seamlessly integrate virtual objects into the real world.